 - Information on mobility shuttles and disabled parking is available on the Transportation Services website.

 - Where are graduates lining up?

-Graduate check-in starts at 9:00 a.m. at the lower level of the southeast (SE) entrance of the University Credit Union Center (UCUC).
-Please note the guest entrance is also at the SE entrance but on the upper level.
+Graduate check-in starts at 9:00 a.m. at the lower levels of the southeast (SE) and southwest (SW) entrances of the University Credit Union Center (UCUC).
+Please note the guest entrance is also at the SE and SW entrance but on the upper level (all entrances open for 9 a.m. and 1 p.m.).
 Each graduate will pick up a personalized stage card, which will be used to identify you when crossing the stage, before entering the UCUC.
 Once inside, there will be an opportunity for photos and interaction with faculty before the ceremony begins.
 Graduates should take their seats at 9:40 a.m. and it is not a pre-determined order.
 You are welcome to sit with your friends and classmates.

 - Can my guests bring food or drinks?